JoshuaDuq/PsychoPy_Thermal_EEG/README.md

     * **Serial Port Triggers:** Sends precise 8-bit hexadecimal triggers for event marking.
 * **Advanced Trial Randomization:**
     * Generates a fully randomized sequence of stimulus temperatures.
-    * Pre-generates a surface order to balance temperatures across multiple thermode surfaces, with constraints to avoid repeating the last used surface if possible.
+    * Implements a balanced and constrained distribution of temperatures across multiple thermode surfaces.
 * **Comprehensive Data Logging:**
     * Saves a trial-by-trial summary in a `.csv` format.
     * Saves continuous VAS traces in a long-format `.csv` file.